Millennium: Tribal Wisdom and the Modern World: 2. Strange Relations

 How do we balance personal desire for love with society's need for stable marriages?
 In Nepal, a young Nyinba couple falls in love - a dangerous passion in a culture based on polyandry, one wife with many husbands.
 The Wodaabe of Niger allow two types of marriage in the same family - one for love and the other arranged since birth.
 In matters of the heart, do Western people with serial monogamy based on romantic love have the strangest relations of all?

 3. A Poor Man Shames Us All

 Have things replaced people as the focus of our relationships?
 Western views of wealth and economic needs have created a society of strangers in the midst of material riches, while tribal cultures such as the Weyewa of Indonesia and the Gabra of Kenya create economies of dependency on others and measure wealth through people, not things.

 4. An Ecology of Mind

-While tribal cultures seek harmony with nature, Western societies try to dominate it, often with devastating consequences.
+While tribal cultures seek harmony with nature, Western societies try to dominate it, often with consequences.
 Visit the Gabra of Kenya whose relationship to their harsh desert environment is key to their survival; the Makuna of Colombia whose complex myths and rituals reveal a highly sophisticated ecological awareness; and a modern gardener who resists the Western world's control of nature with a new attitude about sowing Earth's garden.